Can't remember your department ID? Contact ASA Customer Service at email@example.com.

 Go to the ASA Member Portal, and then type in your department's ASA ID.
 If you don't know your department's ASA ID, send an email to ASA customer service.
 Type in your department zip code.
 Update information as needed.
 Please be sure to include an email address for the current department chair, as well as a "key email" that will not change over time.

 Webinars.
-Preliminary topics for the 2017-2018 series available here.
 Faculty and students in Department Affiliates have access to exclusive webinars covering topics related to department leadership and management, professional development, and teaching and learning in sociology.
-Via the ASA portal, every member of your department (including non-ASA members) can access the library archive of past webinars.
+Via the ASA portal, every member of your department (including non-ASA members) can access the archive of past webinars.
 They just need to have an ASA log in that links their profile to your department as a student or employee.